-- For 2008, base pay increased 4.5% as the Company migrates over time to compensation levels positioned at the median of similar job titles, experience and tenure within its Peer Group. - Base salary plus annual incentive compensation to migrate over time to levels positioned at the median within the Peer Group to attain target level Company and individual performance objectives.
+- Base pay increased approximately 5% from 2008 as the Company migrates over time to compensation levels positioned at the median of similar job titles, experience and tenure within its Peer Group. - Base salary plus annual incentive compensation continued to migrate over time to levels positioned at the median within the Peer Group to attain target level Company and individual performance objectives.
 If the company and/or individual objectives are not met; incentive compensation may be below the benchmarked percent or not paid at all.
 Annual incentive compensation to be capped at two times base salary. - Total direct compensation, or base salary plus annual incentive compensation and long-term incentive grants was also targeted at the median of the Peer Group.
 Achievement of superior performance and continued stock price appreciation results in growth of actual direct compensation over time.
 Below-target company performance and diminishing stock prices will decrease actual total direct compensation. - Current levels of other compensation, including car allowance and matching contributions under our 401(k) plan were reasonable in amount and comparable to the Peer Group.

-For the 2009 fiscal year, the Compensation Committee reviewed the effectiveness of the executive compensation program in supporting the Company's business strategy, conformity with corporate governance guidelines, and the current business and regulatory environment.
+The Committee retained an independent consultant, Towers Watson & Co., to assess executive compensation for the 2010 fiscal year.
 The Compensation Committee believes that the Company's executive compensation program is both reasonable in relation to competitive pay levels, and appropriate in supporting the Company's business objectives.
-The Committee intends to retain an independent consultant to next assess executive and director compensation for the 2010 fiscal year.